Atlanta Wrongful Death Attorneys

 Note that this list is not comprehensive; if your loved one died as a result of another person, manufacturer, or some other entity’s negligence, reach out to us right away to learn how our attorneys can help you and your family seek justice.

 Choose Our Dedicated & Proven Team

 At Goldstein Hayes & Lina, LLC, we understand the emotional toll families experience when considering a wrongful death lawsuit.
 Our lawyers provide personalized service and work diligently to obtain the best possible outcome for our clients.
 With a limited case load, we are able to ensure that each and every one of our clients receives the level of attention and quality legal representation they deserve.
-Wrongful death cases can be complex and difficult to understand; let our experienced Atlanta wrongful death attorneys help you.
+Wrongful death cases can be complex and difficult to understand; let our experienced wrongful death attorneys in Atlanta help you.

 Please do not hesitate to call us at (888) 425-6070 and speak with us about your potential case.
 We are available 24/7.

 Medical Negligence: Wrongful Death Case $5.25 Million